kanopy-platform/go-http-middleware/README.md

 ## Design Guidelines

-* Middleware MUST NOT rely on external application specific state
+* Middleware MUST follow [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) principles
-* Middleware MAY add information to the request context for downstream use.
+* Middleware MAY add information to the request context
-* Generic Middleware MUST not interrupt the chain.
-It MUST always call the next handler.

 Refer to [logrus](./logging/logrus.go) as an example of the middleware design.